-A public appraiser is an independent insurance professional that a policyholder can hire to help resolve an insurance claim on their behalf.
-Some homeowners may choose to hire a public appraiser to help them through the claim process.
-A public insurance adjuster is an independent professional who acts on behalf of the policyholder.
-Like a claims adjuster, a public appraiser will evaluate the damage to your property, help determine the extent of the repairs, and evaluate the replacement value of those repairs.
+A public adjuster is an independent insurance professional that a policyholder can hire to help them resolve an insurance claim.
+They are employed by the landlord and paid a percentage of the claim amount.
+A public adjuster is a claims professional who works only for the policyholder, not for the insurer.
+They can evaluate the damage to property, determine the extent of repairs, and assess the replacement value of those repairs.

 They can also evaluate other types of losses, such as business revenue.
 Generally, they charge a percentage of what the insurance company pays for the claim.
 If you have problems with your insurance company or if your personal or professional situation makes it difficult to manage all the details, you can hire a claims assistance professional.
 The key is to find an experienced public adjuster with good references who will accept you as a customer for a fair price.

 According to the report, those who used public adjusters for non-catastrophic claims received settlements that were 584% higher.
 Or anyone who, in exchange for some form of compensation and working on behalf of another public adjuster, is responsible for adjusting losses, advising an insured person, or investigating first-party claims in an insurance contract.
 If you're facing a major claim with a potentially high payment, consider the price before choosing to hire a public adjuster.
 If you go directly to an attorney, your lawyer will likely hire a public adjuster to investigate the claim.